Bitti09/vue-tumblr/README.md

  		- Blog Likes(if public): #/BlogLikes/:blogname/:pageno

 - Url Parameters:
-  - `filter` all / photo / video
+  - `:filter` all / photo / video
   - `:pageno` : 1-101 (until i switched all needed parts to timestamp based)
-  - `blogname`: same as in the blog tumblr url -> test123.tumblr.com = test123
+  - `:blogname`: same as in the blog tumblr url -> test123.tumblr.com = test123

 **- Contributions are welcome!
 Open a pull-request :)**